-Every building has a story, a soul.
-That is why Cobraspen chooses for real estate with monumental value.
-In order to secure the survival of these historic buildings, Luigi Prins established Het Nederlands Monumenten Bezit, in short NMB.
-The NMB is responsible for the preservation and management of their unique estates so that these stories can reach the new generations.
+Every building has a story.
+A soul.
+They are part of the history and define cultures.
+That is why Cobraspen chooses real estate with monumental value.
+To ensure the continued existence of these historic buildings, Nederlands Monumenten Bezit (Dutch Monument Property) was formed.
+The Nederlands Monumenten Bezit, in short NMB, is responsible for the management and preservation of these unique properties.
+This way, their stories can be passed on to new generations.

 Preservation and management of unique estates